Diabesity: What It Is, How To Prevent It

 Type 2 diabetes takes years to develop, however, so it took a couple of decades for researchers to realize that it, too, had become an epidemic.
 All that skilled researchers, such as Dr. Willett, had to do then was to connect the dots.

 According to the Centers for Disease Control, nearly 40% (93.3 million) of adults in the U.S. are obese, and more than 70% are overweight or obese.
+The adult obesity rates in the U.S. have doubled since 1980, from 15% to 30%, and the obesity rates of children have tripled.

 Health Risks of Obesity